 Distance from East London: Approximately 155 kilometers (1.5 hours)

-Port Alfred is a popular destination for both tourists and locals alike.
+Port Alfred is a popular holiday destination, with its laid back vibes and coastal beauty.
 Lying between the Kowie River and the warm Indian Ocean, Port Alfred has beautiful beaches and pretty estuaries.
 Its prime location along the coast means your days can be spent swimming, surfing, and boating.
 The town’s maritime heritage is evident in its historic wharf and harbor, adding a touch of nostalgia.
-Beyond the beaches, Port Alfred offers a range of attractions such as scenic nature reserves, golf courses, and quaint shops to explore.
+Beyond the beaches, though, Port Alfred offers a range of attractions such as scenic nature reserves, golf courses, and quaint shops to explore.

 Bathurst: Pineapples, quirkiness and history